 Every year, Open Doors releases the World Watch List to track persecution across the world.
 With its total war on Christianity, North Korea has been at number one since 2002; yet there are other countries where the scale and severity of persecution is growing more intense.

-It’s incredible to know that, even as the World Watch List shows persecution getting worse around the world, your prayers, gifts and love for your Christian family are helping ordinary Christians to grow in faith and courage.
+It’s incredible to know that, even as the World Watch List shows persecution getting worse around the world, your prayers and love for your Christian family are helping ordinary Christians to grow in faith and courage.

 - That parents who are secret believers can live out the gospel, even when they can’t openly share their faith with their children.